Age Regression

 that - traditionally - have always been the antagonists of religions.

-I say ‘primordial belief’ because looking back to the entire history of
+I say ‘primordial belief’ because looking back through the entire history of

 human thought, reincarnation is actually the only worldwide concept